-When we talk about the corporate environment, a process is a sequence of routine activities that, when seen in conjunction with other processes, make up the way in which the company works.
-But, what is process management?
+When we talk about the corporate environment, a process is a sequence of routine activities that, when seen together with other processes, make up the way in which the company works.
+But then, what is process management?

-In theory, the answer is simple: The approach by which these processes will be map, design, document, measure, control and monitor.
-All of this based on the objectives and goals of the company.
+In theory, the answer is simple: it is the approach by which these processes will be mapped, designed, documented, measured, monitored and controlled.
+All this based on the company’s goals and objectives.

 You can already understand that putting this methodology into practice is not an easy task, right?